 - Remain in the classroom while completing the one-year fellowship

-- Complete of 80 hours of professional development delivered at two residential institutes; and through an individually-guided professional learning plan.
-One institute is in June and the other is in October.
+- Complete of 80 hours of professional development delivered at three residential institutes.

 - Complete an additional 120-hour summer internship with a mentor.
 This is expected to be a 40-hour per week commitment typically during June and July.